natelewis/pi-led-matrix/README.md

 4. Hang the LED strips to the curtain rod or other mount with your adhesive of choice

-5. Stick the wood to the back of the strips to keep them from bending around
+5. Stick the wood to the back of the strips to keep them from bending around or some other creative way to keep them straight

 ## Raspberry Pi setup